 Las Vegas police surround home with armed resident inside

-An armed individual was barricaded in a west Las Vegas Valley residence Thursday morning, prompting police to evacuate several nearby homes.
+An armed individual was barricaded Thursday morning in a west Las Vegas Valley residence, prompting police to evacuate several nearby homes.

-An armed man was barricaded in a west Las Vegas Valley residence Thursday morning, prompting police to evacuate several nearby homes.
+An armed man was barricaded Thursday morning in a west Las Vegas Valley residence, prompting police to evacuate several nearby homes.

 Las Vegas police officer Larry Hadfield said an armed individual was inside the home on the 8200 block of Dans Glen Place, near Alta and South Durango drives.
 Shots were fired in the incident, but there was no immediate report of injuries, he said.